ucd-library/crowd-source-js/README.md

 }
 ```

-You should use the firebase-admin library with Google/Firebase Service Account to mint the tokens.
+You should use the firebase-admin library with a Google/Firebase Service Account to mint the tokens.
 Once firebase is authenticated with the token, no further action is required.

 ```js
 const admin = require('firebase-admin');